 - Scoop, boat and V-necks are great for you.

 - Tops that slide of the shoulders look sexy on your body type.

 - Show for wrap or faux wrap tops.

-Pro tip: In midlife, learn to love shape-wear.
-I always do.
-It really helps with the fit of pants, skirts, button-down shirts, and dresses.
+Pro tip: Learn to love shape-wear.
+It really helps to give a smooth fit of pants, skirts, button-down shirts, and dresses.

 What’s the secret of all these women to look awesome no matter what the size tag says?
 They don’t care about the number, but about fit.
 Now how can you be happy with your size and look chic?
 They (or their stylists) are aware of the following, and work accordingly: